Rotorua Mongrel Mob member Raymond Jury on trial for murdering Trevor Rikihana

 He was taken to the hospital by the friend before being declared dead about 3.35am.

-Jury had driven back to Rikihana's home after dumping his body to look for his niece, however, she had packed her bags and fled the property across neighbouring farmland with her young son.
+Jury had driven back to Rikihana's home after dumping his body to look for Eketone.
+However, she had packed her bags and fled the property across neighbouring farmland with her young son.

 Jenkins said the actions of the defendant following the death included "fleeing the area" and "getting rid of evidence".

-He said while Rikihana was being declared dead at Rotorua Hospital, Jury was driving to Napier.
+He said that, while Rikihana was being declared dead at Rotorua Hospital, Jury was driving to Napier.

 About 7am Jury went to Napier Hospital saying he had been hit on the head with a hammer in Rotorua.